zsteinkamp/m4l-Knobbler4/OSC-API.md

 If more banks of parameters are available, then switch the Interface to the next bank of parameters.
 Causes a full update of slot names and values.

+### `/shortcutNMap`

+For shortcut button N, will map the button if it is not yet mapped.
+If mapped already, it will focus the Live UI on the mapped device.

+### `/shortcutNUnmap`

+For shortcut button N, will unmap the button.

 ### Knobbler4 to Interface

 #### `/bcurrDeviceName {string}`